 What is a Litecoin ETF?

 A Litecoin ETF is an exchange-traded fund that tracks the price of Litecoin.
-It lets investors gain exposure to LTC through a traditional brokerage account without needing to buy or store the cryptocurrency themselves. -
+It allows investors to gain exposure to LTC through a traditional brokerage account without needing to buy or store the cryptocurrency themselves. -

 Has a spot Litecoin ETF been approved in the U.S.?